zachsa/esm-x/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Example
 Here is an example of a simple React application with the `react` and `react-dom` library imports defined via an importmap.
 Copy this file into `index.html`, and serve via a web server (i.e. `npx http-server -c-1`).
+There is an example of an `@mui/material` app in [the test directory of this repository](/test/).

 ```html
 <!doctype html>